mars-planet/mars_city/servers/voicelib/doc/voicelib-sw-reqs.rst

   astronauts to interact more naturally, rather than trying to remember the hyperspecific, stilted forms that the rover recognizes.
-* vocabulary - astronauts will be able to add new atomic items (e.g. location names) to a kim agent's knowledgebase and more complex procedures (e.g. let the sequence of actions a, b, and then c be called 'X') composed of simpler actions each associated with a voice command.
+* vocabulary - astronauts will be able to add new atomic items (e.g. location names) to a voice interface agent's knowledgebase and more complex procedures (e.g. let the sequence of actions a, b, and then c be called 'X') composed of simpler actions each associated with a voice command.

 Criticality
 ~~~~~~~~~~~